MAGICGrants/so-simple-theme/_posts/blog/2021-12-23-MAGIC-Funds-and-Gitcoin.md

 While we believe Gitcoin has unquestionably done some good for the cryptocurrency space, we believe that donors, communities, and grantors need to understand what Gitcoin is and isn't.

-If you're on this page, you've probably heard of Gitcoin but aren't extremely familiar with Gitcoin.
+If you're on this page, you've probably heard of Gitcoin but aren't extremely familiar with it.

 ## What is Gitcoin?